Soup’s on early most days at the Yarrow Food Hub.

 “We created the food hub where anyone could come, no name needed, and we would feed them.

 “When some of them walked through the yard we could see by the looks on their faces they needed help, so we just helped,” Kuit said.

-It’s been very emotional for weeks.
+It’s been very emotional.

 She created the hub as a “safe space” offering home-cooked meals and supplies to those in need.
-It grew from there.